Adoption Home Study Saskatchewan: The Mutual Family Assessment Guide

 PRIDE sessions are offered through the Evermore Centre.
 Scheduling varies, and in northern or rural areas, access can be limited — confirm availability early in your planning.

-The MFA is called "mutual" for a reason — it's not just the Ministry assessing you, it's also an opportunity for you to understand what you're signing up for.
-Social workers are evaluating:
+The MFA is called "mutual" for a reason — it's not just the Ministry or Independent Practitioner assessing you, it's also an opportunity for you to understand what you're signing up for.
+The assessor evaluates:

 - Your capacity to manage the behavioral and emotional challenges common in children from the care system